ethereum/EIPs/EIPS/eip-1.md

 EIP Header Preamble
 -------------------

 Each EIP must begin with an RFC 822 style header preamble.
 The headers must appear in the following order.
-Headers marked with "\*" are optional and are described below.
+Headers marked with "*" are optional and are described below.
 All other headers are required.

 ` EIP: ` <EIP number> (this is determined by the EIP editor)

 ` Title: `<EIP title>

-` Author: `<list of author\'s real names and optionally, email address>
+` Author: `<list of author's real names and optionally, email address>

 ` * Discussions-To: ` <email address>